mariajbellido/mariajbellido/README.md

 💬 Ask me about ...

-It's probably to soon to give a helping hand with code, but I am happy to help with anything related to my previous working experience.
+It's probably too soon to give a helping hand with code, but I am happy to help with anything related to my previous working experience.